Complex (super)-matrix models with external sources and $q$-ensembles of Chern-Simons and ABJ(M) type: Scalar theory on the fuzzy sphere

 \section{Scalar theory on the fuzzy sphere}

 We now discuss another noncommutative scalar field theory in two dimensions, this time on the fuzzy sphere \cite{Madore:1991}, that leads to the LSZ matrix model \eqref{eq:CSMM}.
-Scalar theories on the fuzzy sphere have been extensively studied, mainly looking at them as regularized UV/IR mixing-free version of commutative theories \cite {DolanOConnor:2001,DolanOConnor:2002,Martin:2004}.
+Scalar theories on the fuzzy sphere have been extensively studied, mainly looking at them as regularized UV/IR mixing-free versions of commutative theories \cite{DolanOConnor:2001,DolanOConnor:2002,Martin:2004}.
 In the standard setting the kinetic sector prevents the integration of the angular degrees of freedom, and thus to reduce to an integral over eigenvalues.
-A perturbative approach in the kinetic term was proposed in \cite {OConnorSamann:2007a,OConnorSamann:2007b}, equivalent to a high-temperature expansion, and the presence of phase transitions, together with a triple point, was suggested.
-This procedure was generalized to $\mathbb{CP}^{N}$ \cite {Samann:2010}.
+A perturbative approach in the kinetic term was proposed in \cite{OConnorSamann:2007a,OConnorSamann:2007b}, equivalent to a high-temperature expansion, and the presence of phase transitions, together with a triple point, was suggested.
+This procedure was later generalized to $\mathbb{CP}^{N}$ \cite {Samann:2010}.
 See \cite{Panero:2006} for a review, describing both theoretical predictions and numerical results, paying special attention to the phase transition.
 An extended scheme, allowing both a high-temperature (large-interaction) and small-interaction analysis was presented in \cite{Polychronakos:2013}, providing further understanding of the phase structure of the model.
-Other nonperturbative aspects are still under investigation: in \cite{HataTsu:2017,HataTsu:2018} the behaviour of correlation functions of the matrix model in the disordered phase is analyzed\footnote{In a different context, a procedure to reduce a gauge theory on the fuzzy sphere to a matrix model was found in \cite{Steinacker:2003sd}.}.
+Other nonperturbative aspects are still under investigation: in \cite{HataTsu:2017,HataTsu:2018} the behaviour of correlation functions of the matrix model in the disordered phase is analyzed\footnote{For NC gauge theories on the fuzzy sphere, a procedure to reduce the partition function to a matrix model was put forward in \cite{Steinacker:2003sd}.}.
 However, all these works lead to matrix models different from \eqref{eq:CSMM}.
 Instead, we will start with a gauge theory in a noncommutative version of $\mathbb{R}^3$ which is ``foliated'' by fuzzy spheres \cite{OriginalCSandR3}.
 The projection of the gauge theory onto each fuzzy sphere gives a noncommutative scalar theory which reduces to LSZ in the large radius limit.
 We stress that the model we consider was introduced in \cite{GereJuricWallet:2015,Wallet:2016} and it has the distinctive feature that it is not directly defined as a scalar theory on the fuzzy sphere, but it is derived in a roundabout way.
 The identification with the LSZ model at large radius is possible precisely because the kinetic operator of the scalar theory descends from a three-dimensional gauge theory, instead of being given by the adjoint action of the generators of $\mathfrak{su} (2)$, as the standard kinetic term for a scalar theory on the fuzzy sphere would be.
 The rest of the section is dedicated to the proof of this equivalence.
 We first give a very brief review of the properties of the deformation of $\R^3$ known as $\R^3 _{\lambda}$.
 Then, the second subsection is dedicated to the construction of the gauge theory in $\R^3 _{\lambda}$, which is essentially a review of the setup of \cite{GereJuricWallet:2015,Wallet:2016} with minor modifications.
 Eventually, we reduce to a scalar theory on a fuzzy sphere of fixed radius and study the large radius limit.